 - At least two courses must be selected from the Historical, Social, Arts, and Humanities Perspectives (List C)

 5. Students who are pursuing the B.A. in Human Biology and the Minor in Medical Sciences can count up to 10 credit hours (usually ANAT-A 215 or 480 and PHSL-P 215) from the Medical Sciences minor toward the B.A. in Human Biology.

-6. Courses taken to fulfill major requirements cannot be double-counted for the Area of Concentration requirement.
+6. Courses taken to fulfill core course work within the major cannot be double-counted for the Area of Concentration requirement.

 Human Biology Program students are strongly encouraged to take advantage of the opportunities available at IU Bloomington to complement their area of concentration by seeking internships, working in research laboratories, attending seminars, or becoming human biology peer instructors.
 Students are encouraged to take a course in information literacy (e.g., BIOL-L 301 Information Literacy in Biology).